Ischa Meijer: Death and legacy

 Ischa continued throughout his life searching for the love his parents never gave to him.
 When Ischa's mother became seriously ill in 1993, Ischa and his siblings were not allowed to say goodbye.
 Several weeks after her death Ischa's father Jaap died as well.

 On 14 February 1995, on his 52nd birthday, Ischa Meijer died of a heart attack while on his way to his coffeehouse to celebrate his birthday.
-He left behind a son, Jeroen, and a daughter, Jessica.
-Dutch news media gave much attention to his death.
+He was survived by his son Jeroen and his daughter Jessica.
+His death was widely publicized in Dutch news media.

 That same year he was given posthumous recognition for his work by receiving the Zilveren Reissmicrofoon, an important Dutch radio award.
 Besides the book I.M. another book was launched concerning the life of Meijer, this time by his sister Mirjam who wrote the book Mijn broer Ischa (My brother Ischa) (1997).
 Meijer also played a background role in another book by Connie Palmen, Geheel de Uwe (Entirely Yours).

 A documentary on Meijer's life was broadcast on Dutch television on 14 February 2005 called Ik hou van mij (I love myself), made by documentary maker Kees de Groot van Embden.